|

 The footprint was reduced by turning the ringer 90

-degrees, designing a smaller capacitor and tightning up the
+degrees, designing a smaller capacitor and

-component placement.
-Moving the ringer to the front of the set
+ringer to the front of the set allows one gong to

-allows one gong to overlap the 101A induction coil.
-Notice that there are several interesting tabs along the edges
+overlap the 101A induction coil.
+Notice that there are several interesting tabs along

-bottom plate.
-They fit into matching slots in the top shell to
+matching slots in the housing to assure proper

-assure proper alignment. |
+alignment. |

 |

-The apparatus blank in this
+The apparatus blank in

-manual model is also bakelite -- no
+this manual model is also bakelite -- no insulated

-insulated terminal strip needed, as on the production metal blank. |
+terminal strip needed, as on the later metal blank shown

 |